zeroincombenze/tools/z0bug_odoo/docs/rtd_description.rst

 This package is an plug-in of **zerobug** package and aim to easily create odoo tests.

-It replaces OCA MQT with some nice additional features.
+It can be used replacing OCA MQT with some nice additional features.

 *z0bug_odoo* is built on follow concepts:

-* Odoo version independent; it can test Odoo from 6.1 until 16.0
+* Odoo version independent; it can test Odoo from 6.1 until 17.0
 * It is designed to run in local environment too, using `local travis emulator <https://github.com/zeroincombenze/tools/tree/master/travis_emulator>`_
 * It can run with full or reduced set of pylint tests
 * Test using ready-made database records